Filip Hronek Game Preview: Canucks vs. Kraken

 Hronek Season Stats Insights

-- In 17 games this season, Hronek has a plus-minus of +10, while averaging 23:48 on the ice per game.
+- In 20 games this season, Hronek has averaged 24:20 on the ice, while putting up a plus-minus of +11.

-- In one of 17 games this year, Hronek has scored a goal, but has not finished a game with two or more.
+- Hronek has a goal in one of his 20 games playedthis year, but has yet to post a multi-goal effort.

-- In 13 of 17 games this season, Hronek has recorded a point, and four of those games included multiple points.
+- Hronek has a point in 15 games this season (out of 20), including multiple points four times.

-- The implied probability is 52.6% that Hronek hits the over on his points prop total based on the odds.
+- Hronek's implied probability to go over his point total is 58.8% based on the odds.

-- There is a 47.6% chance of Hronek having more than 0.5 assists, based on the moneyline odds.
+- There is an implied probability of 53.5% of Hronek going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.